-We hold a monthly coffee morning on the first Tuesday of each month, at 10.00 - 12.00 am, which is well attended, and the bacon 'buppies' and homemade cakes are well received.
+We hold a monthly coffee morning on the first Tuesday of each month between 10.00 - 12.00 am, which is well attended, and the bacon 'buppies' and homemade cakes are well received.
 It is a wonderful time of fellowship for all who attend.

 We are pleased to offer a Bible Study on the 1st and 3rd Thursday mornings at 10.30 am. conducted by Andrew Parfitt, which is very popular and attended by many from other churches.
 Come a little earlier and have a coffee first.

 The Maidstone Christian Cancer Support Group hold their meetings at Linton Road too.
-They meet on the 1st and 3rd Mondays at 12.30 for a bring and share lunch, followed by a service of praise and prayer for those connected to someone with, or experiencing cancer.
+They meet on the 1st Monday of the month at 1.15pm. for service of praise and prayer for those connected to someone with, or experiencing cancer.
 Conducted by Andrew Parfitt.
 Everyone welcome!

 In addition the Maidstone branch of the Gideon's International meet at the church for prayer and discussion once a month.